 “People don’t buy for logical reasons.
 They buy for emotional reasons.”

 And it’s true.
 That email made me feel pretty much nothing.
 It felt pretty generic to what I do for work, and what thousands of other people in product marketing also do for work.
 It’s a pretty canned email, and I was busy, so I didn’t respond.
-They were doing persona marketing.
+They were doing persona selling.
 They lost me because it didn’t feel like they were talking to me as a person.

 “A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.” – Hubspot